angary/tutoring/iter1-feedback.md

       "b": 2
   }
   ```
-- There is no need to put code after a `return` or a `raise` after another conditional statement
+- There is no need to put code after a `return` or a `raise` in a conditional statement
   ```py
   # INSTEAD OF
   if some_condition():